 - assess design performance in relation to industry sustainability standards..

 - defend the preservation and continued use of historic structures and identify the challenges involved.

-- design and specify a small-scale alternative energy system.
+- design and specify renewable energy systems.

-- assess the lifecycle and embodied energy of materials and systems.
+- assess the life cycle and embodied energy of materials and systems.

 - critique the sustainability of neighborhood and community designs.